zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

       --ssl_ca=$SSL_CA --ssl_cert=$SSL_CERT --ssl_key=$SSL_KEY
 ```

-This is where your ZenML stack is created and connected to the gcp cloud
+This is where your ZenML stack is created and connected to the GCP cloud
 resources.
 If you now run `zenml stack describe` you should see this:

 ```bash